By Tim Lambert

 In 1895 Wilhelm Roentgen discovered x-rays.
 That brought great benefits to surgery.

 In the 20th century surgery made great advances.
 The most difficult surgery was on the brain and the heart.
 Both of these developed rapidly in the 20th century.
-The first pacemaker was made in 1958.
-The first heart transplant was performed in 1967.
+The first heart transplant was performed in 1967 by Christiaan Barnard.
 The first artificial heart was installed in 1982.
 The first heart and lung transplant was performed in 1987.

 The laser was invented in 1960.
 In 1964 it was used in eye surgery for the first time.

 Meanwhile in 1960 the first hip replacement surgery was performed.
 In 1962 a boy had his arm severed but surgeons managed to reattach it.
-That was the first successful reattachment surgery.
+That was the first time a limb was successfully reattached.

 In the late 20th century one of the most exciting developments in surgery was keyhole surgery.
 In 2008 a laser was used in keyhole surgery to treat brain cancer.